techn0mad/techn0mad.github.io/posts/2021-03-05-a-swing-and-a-miss.md

 ---
-pageTitle: "A Swing and a Miss"
+title: "A Swing and a Miss"
 ---

 After a long hiatus, I wanted to look into hosting a